vuethemes/electra/README.md

 * Hot Reload - Make changes, See changes
   - Instantly see what your changes look like in the browser as you create them.
+* Update products and manage data in one store.js file
+* [TailwindCSS](https://tailwindcss.com) Styling
 * Vue Meta plugin for Search Engine Optimization
-* [TailwindCSS](https://tailwindcss.com) Styling
-* Fully responsive
 * Customizable shopping cart
+* Optimized with clean code and organized structure
+* Component driven development
 * One click Vercel/Netlify deployments
-* Full support
+* World class support by us!
+Reach out any time
 * Free updates
   - Get access to the first version today, plus new updates until we're out of ideas.